This Eggnog Fudge is so easy and melts in your mouth. You will want to make it every year for the holidays.

 Instructions

-- Spray a 9 by 5 inch loaf pan generously with cooking spray or line in with aluminum foil.
+- Spray a 9 by 5 inch bread pan generously with cooking spray or line in with aluminum foil.

 - Whisk consistently until combined and there are no more lumps.